5/1/2025

 Head of Investor Relations

 Thank you, Kevin.
 Good morning, everyone.
-And thank you for joining us on today's call to discuss Moderna's First Quarter 2025 financial results and business updates.
+And thank you for joining us on today's call to discuss Moderna's first quarter 2025 financial results and business updates.
 You can access the press release issued this morning, as well as the slides that we will be reviewing by going to the investor section of our website.
-On today's call are Sivan Bansal, our Chief Executive Officer, Stephen Hogue, our President, and Jamie Mock, our Chief Financial Officer.
+On today's call are Sivan Bansal, our chief executive officer, Stephen Hogue, our president, and Jamie Mock, our chief financial officer.
 Before we begin, please note that this conference call will include forward-looking statements made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Please see slide two of the accompanying presentation and our SEC filings for important risk factors that could cause our actual performance and results to differ materially from those expressed or implied in these forward-looking statements.
-With that, I will now turn the call over to Stephane.
+With that, I will now turn the call over to Sifat.

 speaker